sygmaprotocol/docs/docs/02-sygma-sdk/03-Quick-Start/03-nodeJS-example.md

 }
 ```

-This configuration sets the target to ES6, enables ES module loading, and sets the output directory to dist.
+This configuration sets the target to ESNext, enables ES module loading, and sets the output directory to dist.
 Then, create a `src` folder in the root directory of your project, along with a `index.ts` file

 Create also a `src/` folder inside the root directory of your project.
 In there were are going to place all our code.